tylertitsworth/5th-age-srd/Classes/Sorcerer.md

 _Fey:_ Teleport to a nearby location you can see.

-_Umbral:_ Deal ongoing negative energy damage equal to twice the spell level (save ends both).
+_Umbral:_ Deal ongoing necrotic damage equal to twice the spell level (save ends both).

 **Miss:** —